Stephen Curry: Political views

-Curry and his wife endorsed Joe Biden for President of the United States during the 2020 Democratic National Convention.
-In December 2021, Curry voiced his support for the For the People Act, an election reform bill aimed at expanding voting rights.
-In 2023, Curry opposed the development of multi-family housing in the wealthy enclave of Atherton, California, where he and his family live, citing safety and privacy for themselves and their children as the development would have been directly behind his home.
-Curry endorsed Kamala Harris, the Democratic nominee and an avid Warriors fan, for the 2024 United States presidential election.
+In September 2017, Warriors team captain Curry together with other Warriors members boycotted their invitation to meet US President Donald Trump at the White House after winning the 2017 NBA Finals.
+In June 2018, President Trump said that he will not welcome the Warriors at the White House in case they win the 2018 NBA Finals because 'If they don't want to be here, I don't want them'.
+Curry and his wife supported Democratic candidate Joe Biden during the 2020 presidential election and endorsed Biden at that year's Democratic National Convention.
+In December 2021, Curry spoke out in favor of the For the People Act, an election reform bill aimed at expanding voting rights.
+In 2023, he opposed the development of multi-family housing in the wealthy enclave of Atherton, California, where he and his family live, citing safety and privacy for themselves and their children as the development would have been directly behind his home.
+He endorsed Democratic candidate Kamala Harris during the 2024 presidential election.
+Curry described Trump's 2024 White House bid as a "serious threat".